MichaelTMiyoshi/CPPwithMiyoshi/README.md

 # CPPwithMiyoshi
 Companion repo for my book <a href="https://amzn.to/3bQuePT" target="_blank"><i>C++ with Miyoshi</i></a>.

-I provide my book, C++ with Miyoshi, to the students in my class, but it is also available online at https://amzn.to/3bQuePT  (I suppose you could call this an ad.)
+I provide my book, C++ with Miyoshi, to the students in my class, but to those who do not attend my class, it is available online at https://amzn.to/3bQuePT  (I suppose you could call this an ad.)

 This repo will change and grow and change in time with feedback from my students and readers.